repied/repied.github.io/paliers/README.md

 >- In summary, for nitrogen dives (air, nitrox), it is advisable to apply GFs of at least 90/90 and, depending onthe risk factors, to lower them to 85/85 (or even 80/80).
 In all cases, the choice of GF should be shared with themembers of the team before diving and accepted by all.

 2024 [plongerenfrance.free.fr](http://plongerenfrance.free.fr/facteurs_de_gradient.html)
->- un consensus semble se dessiner pour un réglage des facteurs de gradient sur un couple de valeurs standards de 90/90 ou 85/85
+>- a consensus seems to be emerging for setting gradient factors to a standard pair of values of 90/90 or 85/85
->- ordinateur [...] avec paramètres d'origine 40/85 ou 45/95 [...] adaptés [...] pour des plongées loisirs dans la zone 0 à 40 mètres.
-Par contre, pour [...] profondes [...] paramètres [...] par défaut, ne seront clairement pas adaptés.
+>- computer [...] with original settings 40/85 or 45/95 [...] adapted [...] for recreational dives in the 0 to 40 meter zone.
+However, for [...] deep dives [...] default parameters [...] will clearly not be suitable.

 Divers reporting their values on various forums